-Multifunction control panel
+Newly developed multifunction control panel

-While built in a compact 4U size, this unit has a front panel which provides a wide range of functions while maintaining existing operability.
+While a compact 4U size, this unit has a front panel which provides a wide range of functions while maintaining existing operability.

 Basic operation buttons and jog/shuttle dial

 The basic buttons and jog/shuttle dial for VTR and editing operations are provided in the conventional VTR layout, ensuring continuity with conventional operating panels.